RomanPavelko/react-webui/README.md

 # React-WebUI - Getting my feet wet with React

 Application contains:
-1. Autentication using JWT (credentials are show on login dialog and match those on API side just for simplicity)
+1. Authentication using JWT (credentials are show on login dialog and match those on API side just for simplicity)
 2. Menu
 3. Integration with .NET Core API (https://react-api.azurewebsites.net/)
 4. Grid with a standard set of actions: